Assam State Premier League: Competition structure

-The winner of Assam State Premier League gets promoted to I-League 3, and the last position team gets relegated to the Assam Club Championship.
-From 2015 season the league has been revamped with the new format.
-The teams have been divided into two zones - Upper Assam and Lower Assam.
-The league began with the group stage on home and away basis.
+The winner of the Assam State Premier League gets promoted to the I-League 3, and the last position gets relegated to the Assam Club Championship.
+From 2015 season the league has been revamped with two zones - Upper and Lower Assam.
+The league begins with the group stage on home and away basis.
 The top four teams from each zone qualified for the quarterfinals.
 In 2023, Assam Football Association revived the league after a gap of 7 years.

 Clubs

 The following 11 clubs are competing in the 2025 season of ASPL.